jsminem/terraform-guardium-datastore-audit/modules/aws-mysql-rds-audit/README.md

 - QUERY_DML: Data Manipulation Language queries
 - QUERY_DCL: Data Control Language queries

+## CSV Profile Upload Methods

+The module supports two methods for uploading the Universal Connector CSV profile to Guardium:

+### Multipart Upload (Recommended - Default)
+When `use_multipart_upload = true` (default):
+- CSV file is created in your local workspace (`.terraform/` directory)
+- Provider uploads file content directly via HTTP multipart/form-data
+- No SFTP configuration required
+- More secure and easier to use
+- Works seamlessly when using modules from remote sources (Git/Terraform Registry)

+### Legacy SFTP Method
+When `use_multipart_upload = false`:
+- CSV file is uploaded to Guardium via SFTP first
+- Provider then sends the server path to Guardium API
+- Requires SFTP access to Guardium server
+- Maintains backward compatibility with existing deployments

+**Recommendation**: Use the default multipart upload method unless you have specific requirements for SFTP.

 ## CloudWatch Integration

 This module configures CloudWatch integration for MySQL RDS auditing.
 The audit logs are sent to a CloudWatch log group with the format: